mimoo/mirai-bot/README.md

 This runs [all the clippy rules](https://rust-lang.github.io/rust-clippy/master/) on a PR.

-## Integer Arithmetic
+## Wannabe-Land-Blocking

-This runs the integer-arithmetic clippy rule on a PR.
+This runs a set of selected clippy rule on a PR.
+These rules are ones we want to have as land blocking tests in CI, but cannot at the moment for various reasons.

 ## Move-prover